 This week I was going to write about Job and I was so excited to write about Job and his story of resiliency, trial, and faith.
-I’ll get to have coffee with him and share it with you but Ruth was laid on my heart in such a way that I couldn’t help but have coffee with her first.
+I’ll get to have coffee with him later and share it with you but Ruth was laid on my heart in such a way that I couldn’t help but have coffee with her first.
 God chose her for us and I’m not sure why but I found her in the book I was reading which I randomly picked up and started.
 I found her when I hopped on YouTube and clicked on a random sermon suggestion.
 I found her on the top of my Pinterest feed when I haven’t even searched her name.

 This week God chose Ruth for us to have coffee with and I truly believe it is because there is someone who needs to hear her story.
 Whether it was chosen for me or for you – the end result is this, we are looking at Ruth the committed.
 Ruth is a story that starts tragic yet turns out with a redemptive ending.